 Getting Started

-While in many ways, sftpretty is just a thin wrapper over paramiko’s SFTPClient, there are a number of ways that we make it more productive and easier to accomplish common, higher-level tasks.
+While in many ways, sftpretty is just a thin wrapper around paramiko’s SFTPClient, there are a number of ways that we make it more productive to accomplish common, higher-level tasks.
 The following snippets show where we add value to this great module.
 See the API docs for a complete listing.

 sftpretty.Connection()

 The Connection object is the base of sftpretty.
-It supports connections via username and password.
+It supports connections via username and password or private key.

 import sftpretty